Water fluoridation by country: China

-Many areas in China have fluoride at levels far higher than recommended due to natural occurrence or industrial contamination, which has resulted in high incidences of skeletal fluorosis.
+Many areas in China have fluoride at levels far higher than recommended due to natural occurrence or industrial contamination, which has resulted in a large amount of skeletal fluorosis.
 Water fluoridation levels are set at a national standard of 1 mg/L, with higher levels for rural areas at 1.2 mg/L. Water fluoridation began in 1965 in the urban area of Guangzhou.
 It was interrupted during 1976–1978 due to the shortage of sodium silico-fluoride.
 It was resumed only in the Fangcun district of the city, but was halted in 1983 after opponents claimed that fluoride levels were already sufficiently high in local foods and tea.
 Later analysis in 1988 found that the incidence of dental caries among 4-year-old children had increased by 62%.
 The fluoridation reduced the number of cavities, but increased dental fluorosis; the fluoride levels could have been set too high, and low-quality equipment led to inconsistent, and often excessive, fluoride concentrations.

 Hong Kong

-All Hong Kong residents receive natural occurring fluoride in water, at about half the traditionally-recommended fluoride level.
+All Hong Kong residents receive natural occurring fluoride in water, at about half the traditionally recommended fluoride level.
 The Water Supplies Department fluoridates rainwater from 17 local reservoirs, in 21 treatment plants.
 Recent tests showed drinking water to have an average fluoride level of 0.48 mg/L, and a maximum of 0.69 mg/L.

 India

 Water fluoridation is not practiced in India.
-Due to naturally-occurring fluoride, both skeletal and dental fluorosis have been endemic in India in at least 20 states, including Uttarakhand, Jharkhand and Chhattisgarh.
+Due to naturally occurring fluoride, both skeletal and dental fluorosis have been endemic in India in at least 20 states, including Uttarakhand, Jharkhand and Chhattisgarh.
 The maximum permissible limit of fluoride in drinking water in India is 1.2 mg/L, and the government has been obligated to install fluoride removal plants of various technologies to reduce fluoride levels from industrial waste and mineral deposits.
 Now reverse osmosis plants are widely used.
 Household and public system reverse osmosis plants are common in the market.
 Alleppey in Kerala is most affected with over-fluoridated water.
 Government-installed reverse osmosis plants supply free filtered water.
 Rotary International Club, Saratoga USA, helped to install 3 RO Plants in rural Alleppey.

 As of 2014, there are 14,132 habitations in 19 States still containing fluoride above the permissible levels in drinking water.
 Rajasthan has the highest number of habitations (7,670) with high amount of fluoride in drinking water.
 Telangana has 1174, Karnataka has 1122 and Madhya Pradesh has 1055 habitation.
 Assam, Andhra Pradesh, Bihar, Chhattisgarh, Maharashtra, Odisha, West Bengal and Uttar Pradesh also has such habitations.

 The government of India launched the National Programme for Prevention and Control of Fluorosis in 2008–2009.
 In 2013–2014, the programme was brought under the National Rural Health Mission, which has so far covered 111 districts.
 The programme includes surveillance of fluorosis in the community, training and manpower support, establishment of diagnostic facilities, treatment and health education.
 The Indian Council of Medical Research has formed a task force on fluorosis to address issues related to prevention and control.